Updated: Jul 1

-Today I would like to introduce you to what arachnoiditis is, how patients get it and what the possible solutions are.
+Arachnoiditis is a growing but unfortunately rarely discussed topic.
+Today I would like to introduce you to what it is, how patients get it and what the possible answers are.

 It is a very delicate and intricate system.

-Now meningitis typically affects the brain, arachnoiditis affects the spinal cord primarily in the low back area.
+Now while meningitis typically affects the brain, arachnoiditis affects the spinal cord, primarily in the low back area.

 Before we go any further let's be clear.

-NEXT TIME WE'LL TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT MAY BE AVAILABLE.
+NEXT TIME WE'LL TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT WE HAVE FOUND MOST HELPFUL...